10 min

 It depends on whether the payroll information is linked to an identifiable person.

-Are business emails personal data?
+Are work emails personal data?

 They may be, but it depends on the content of those emails.